 This makes floor trusses a better choice for resisting lateral as well as vertical loads.

 Floor trusses provide greater strength compared to I-joists due to their larger surface area and longer spans.

-They can distribute weights and loads more efficiently, thus increasing the overall stability of a roof or floor.
+They can distribute the loads more efficiently, thus increasing the overall stability of a roof or floor.

-Trusses can accommodate extra loads that may be caused by floor tiles, kitchen shelves, high traffic areas, etc. I-joists in comparison offer limited benefits.
+Trusses can handle additional loads of floor tiles, kitchen shelves, and high-traffic areas, while I-joists offer limited advantages.

 Cost Comparison: I-Joist System vs Floor Truss